pastagang/pastagang/blog/performance/readme.md

 - optimize what is there -> start with lowest hanging fruits that improve the experience. for example, we've noticed in the strudel repl that simple css animations might make a huge difference on slow hardware. simply disabling animation improved things alot (thinking of you marquee). i think this is what we should do first to see how far we get.
 - write a custom solution, tailored to the problem of spawning audio graphs. there is not a lot in the web landscape that works like that. see <https://github.com/tidalcycles/strudel/discussions/64> for a list of candidates. most audio engines work in a way that you declare your devices/graphs/instances beforehand and then send messages to them to make sound. this is not how tidal/strudel works. here, each event is a separate instance, so you can have full polyphony of effects (think two different filters on 2 overlapping notes etc..). the initial motivation behind kabelsalat was that it could become a custom engine for strudel, so in a way i'm already on that path since last summer.
+  - another note on optimism vs pessimism: I'm confident we can make it way way way faster. i live for this stuff too. we're only just getting started with this mass collaboration use case